bleachbit/bleachbit/doc/CONTRIBUTING.md

 ## Information to include with bug reports

-When filing a bug report, please include:
-* The version of BleachBit
-* The type and version of the operating system (for example, Windows 10 or Ubuntu 16.04)
-* The exact error message
-* Which exact steps you took before the error happened
+When filing a [bug report](https://github.com/bleachbit/bleachbit/issues/new), the issue template will guide you on which information to include.

 If you are reporting an error that happens while cleaning ([example screenshot](https://user-images.githubusercontent.com/22394276/31048383-42d469d8-a61c-11e7-9a7d-d149887ce2f3.jpg)), please try to narrow it down a single cleaning option (in other words, a single checkbox).